 Cook for 1.5 to 2 minutes on this first side.

-Use a sharp spatula and scrape under the patty in order to flip.
+Use a sharp spatula and scrape under the patty to flip.
 The goal here is to make sure you don't lose any of the crispies you worked hard to build up with the smashing process.

 Once flipped to the second side, you will want to season and cook for another minute.
 After you season this side, you should add any slices of cheese you want on the patty.